 If you want to help your dog lose weight, you’re not alone.
 Does this sound familiar?

 “Ralph has gained ten pounds since her last visit,” the vet said to me.
 “That’s not good.”

 I couldn’t believe it.
 Ralph had always been a healthy, active dog.
 Sure, she had been slowing down a bit in her advancing age, and I had noticed her looking a little more robust lately, but ten pounds?

 The vet reassured me that it was common for older dogs to gain weight, but I felt like I had failed my dog.
 Just because it’s common doesn’t mean it’s healthy.
 I knew I would have to make some changes to help Ralph get back in shape.
 These were the vet’s top tips to help my dog lose weight:

-- Cut back on kibble
+- Cut back on calories

 - Reward with fun, not food

 More than half of America’s dogs can be classified as overweight.
 While having a few extra pounds is not an immediate death sentence for your dog, the fact is, overweight pets have a diminished quality of life and are more susceptible to a host of health problems like diabetes, hypertension, and arthritis.